velartrill/velartrill.github.io/orig/kestrel.md

 "Numbers on a page."

 "Yeah.
+And it's only gotten worse since the Evacuation.
 I know people like her have their uses, but you have to keep them on a tight leash.
 As it is, you're the only one holding Wagbeak's leash, and I suppose maybe that's for the best.
 You don't have to ruin yourself doing ugly, necessary things, but you can still stop her when she goes too far.
 But it's so tenuous, Kess.
 You're relying on such a fragile balance of power to keep her in check, when what we need is something systemic."

 I retrieve my wine, draining the glass.
 "Do you think I was wrong?"
 I whisper almost unconsciously as I refill it.